tarunm20/cse110-sp23-group19/admin/team.md

 ### Tarun Murugan - Team Leader

+Yo, I'm Tarun and I'm a 2nd year CS major.
+I am currently interested in machine learning, and would eventually like to become an entrepreneur in the space.
+I'm from Chennai, India and in my free time I enjoy pretending to cook michelin star meals and working out.

 ### Brandon Salinas Sancchez - Team Leader

 Hello, My name is Brandon Salinas Sanchez and I am a 2nd year CS major!
 In the future I plan to become a software engineer.
 I am from Carlsbad, CA and I like to listen to music and hang out with friends.